Breast Reconstruction Houston

 Recovery and Results

 Your recovery period will vary, depending on the type of breast reconstruction you had.
-Most breast reconstruction surgeries require a 2 – 4 days overnight stay before being discharged to go back home.
+Most breast reconstruction surgeries require 2 – 4 days overnight stay before being discharged to go back home.

 Below is a general timeline of what patients can expect during the recovery process, but it is important to follow the post-operative instructions given to you by your surgeon as you heal.